NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     university has a deployment of Linux servers and workstations that are members of a Kerberos V5 realm.
-You want to allow users of the Linux workstations to have access to several file shares hosted in one of your organization’s Active Directory domains.
+You want to allow users of the Linux workstations to have access to several file shares hosted in one of your organization's Active Directory domains.
 Which of the following trust types would you implement to accomplish this goal?

     a.
 Shortcut trust